paul-schaaf/roomr/README.md

     - projector
     - big, medium, small room sizes
     - add custom tags
-- add more days to app, currently the app only shows the one day
 - ability to integrate with calendar
 - ability to add info to room blockings (e.g. who the people who blocked this room are, what they are doing etc.)
 - ability to block rooms by clicking on them instead of using the form